justinpriest/R_Intro_ADFG/README.md

-# R_Intro_ADFG
+# Workshop: Introduction to R for ADF&G Fishery Researchers
-Short intro course for learning the basics of R, tailored for ADF&G colleagues
+*Short introductory course for learning the basics of R, tailored for ADF&G fishery biologists.*

+## Course Approach
+Attendees will watch the instructor present the Powerpoint presentation.
+At the end of each section, students will either work through the scripts that were associated with that section or in a "learnr" tutorial.
+In the `code` folder there are several groups of scripts.
+In general, these below to one of three groups.
+Tutorials: There are several "learnr" tutorials, each contained in their own folder.
+Scripts: A stand-alone script that demonstrates Powerpoint concepts, and will either be reviewed together or independently.
+Motivating Examples: Completed scripts showcasing several types of analyses, charts, and data types.

+Code is numbered to be associated with each section in the Powerpoint, i.e., concepts covered in Powerpoint Section 2 "Basic Progamming" correspond to code reviewed in `Tutorial_2_Basics` and in the script `2_Basic_Programming.R`

+To run the learnr tutorials on your own computer you will need to paste the following code into R and then run it:
+`install.packages(c("learnr", "shiny", "tidyverse", "lubridate"))`
+Then opened the desired tutorial script in RStudio and click "Run Document" above the script pane.

 ## Agenda
-This course will be split over two days of approximately 4 hours each day.
+This course will be split over two days of just over 4 hours each day.
 Before each section we will take a small break.

 ### Day 1